Schizosaccharomyces pombe: Cell cycle analysis

 DNA replication in yeast has been increasingly studied by many researchers.
 Further understanding of DNA replication, gene expression, and conserved mechanisms in yeast can provide researchers with information on how these systems operate in mammalian cells in general and human cells in particular.
 Other stages, such as cellular growth and aging, are also observed in yeast in order to understand these mechanisms in more complex systems.

 S. pombe stationary phase cells undergo chronological aging due to production of reactive oxygen species that cause DNA damages.
 Most such damages can ordinarily be repaired by DNA base excision repair and nucleotide excision repair.
 Defects in these repair processes lead to reduced survival.

 Cytokinesis is one of the components of cell division that is often observed in fission yeast.
 Well-conserved components of cytokinesis are observed in fission yeast and allow us to look at various genomic scenarios and pinpoint mutations.
 Cytokinesis is a permanent step and very crucial to the wellbeing of the cell.
 Contractile ring formation in particular is heavily studied by researchers using S. pombe as a model system.
 The contractile ring is highly conserved in both fission yeast and human cytokinesis.
 Mutations in cytokinesis can result in many malfunctions of the cell including cell death and development of cancerous cells.
 This is a complex process in human cell division, but in S. pombe simpler experiments can yield results that can then be applied for research in higher-order model systems such as humans.

 One of the safety precautions that the cell takes to ensure precise cell division occurs is the cell-cycle checkpoint.
 These checkpoints ensure any mutagens are eliminated.
 This is done often by relay signals that stimulate ubiquitination of the targets and delay cytokinesis.
 Without mitotic check points such as these, mutagens are created and replicated, resulting in multitudes of cellular issues including cell death or tumorigenesis seen in cancerous cells.
 Paul Nurse, Leland Hartwell, and Tim Hunt were awarded the Nobel Prize in Physiology or Medicine in 2001.
 They discovered key conserved checkpoints that are crucial for a cell to divide properly.
 These findings have been linked to cancer and diseased cells and are a notable finding for biomedicine.

 Researchers using fission yeast as a model system also look at organelle dynamics and responses and the possible correlations between yeast cells and mammalian cells.
 Mitochondria diseases, and various organelle systems such as the Golgi apparatus and endoplasmic reticulum, can be further understood, by observing fission yeast's chromosome dynamics and protein expression levels and regulation.

+Meiotic recombination

+RecA and RecA-like proteins are required for recombinational repair of DNA double-strand breaks.
+Five RecA-like proteins have been described in S. pombe that are linked to meiotic recombination, and all five RecA homologs appear to be required for normal levels of meiotic recombination.